redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 ## Understand vector databases

 Data is often unstructured, which means that it isn't described by a well-defined schema.
 Examples of unstructured data include text passages, images, videos, or music titles.
-An approach to dealing with unstructured data is to vectorize the data.
+An approach to dealing with unstructured data is to vectorize it.
 Vectorizing means to map unstructured data to a flat sequence of numbers.
 Such a vector represents the data embedded in an N-dimensional space.
 Machine learning models have facilitated the rise of embeddings as a widely embraced method for generating dense, low-dimensional vector representations.
 Given a suitable machine learning model, the generated embeddings can encapsulate complex patterns and semantic meanings inherent in data.

 You can use Redis Stack as a vector database.
 It allows you to: